-The remediation conversion and reuse of brownfield sites shall be strongly encouraged.
+The remediation, conversion, and reuse of brownfield sites shall be strongly encouraged.
+Development applications shall comply with the brownfield requirements of the Environmental Protection Act and Ministry of Environment, Conservation, and Parks.
 Prior to approval being given for the use or development of brownfield sites which may result in health or safety risks to the public or future occupants as a result of previous uses or activities, the necessary studies shall be prepared by the proponent to determine the appropriateness of such use or development including any required remedial measures.
-Where there is a change in use from commercial, industrial or similar type uses to residential, institutional and similar sensitive type uses, a Record of Site Conditions (RSC) prepared by qualified persons in accordance with regulations under the Environmental Protection Act shall be required.
+Where there is a change in use from commercial, industrial or similar type uses to residential, institutional and similar sensitive type uses, a Record of Site Conditions (RSC) prepared by gualified persons in accordance with regulations under the Environmental Protection Act shall be required.
 Decommissioning and/or remediation of the site may be necessary prior to development.
 The RSC shall be prepared by the proponent and submitted to the Ministry of Environment and the Municipality.
 Where the Municipality has reason to believe off-site contamination may result in adverse effects, it shall notify the Ministry of Environment.